Definition of life: Aristotle

-Aristotle compared the structure and actions of a living thing to the blueprints and tools used to build a house, as everything is prearranged to reach a desired end product (a sane and mature organism and a finished house, respectively).
-However, he made a distinction between human construction and natural construction: a house does not get built or maintained by itself and requires actual planning and work by humans, whereas living organisms build and regenerate themselves.
-This concept was difficult to reconcile with the logical mechanistic conception of causation, as the ends do not naturally precede the actions that lead to them.
-To accommodate for the characteristics of life, Aristotle postulated a special form of natural causation, the "soul", that allows living things to be self-causing.
-Non-living things, lacking it, would not be self-causing.
-This was illustrated by locomotion: a stone can only be moved if an external force is applied to it, but an animal can move without an external influence making him do so.
+Aristotle emphasized that theory should be based on empirical investigations.
+He studied animal life by observation, experimentation, and dissection.
+He distinguished living things by their ability to use food, reproduce, perceive, move, and think.
+He compared the structure and actions of a living thing to the blueprints and tools used to build a house, as everything is prearranged to reach a desired end state.
+He noted that a house does not get built or maintained by itself and requires actual planning and work by humans, whereas living organisms build and regenerate themselves.
+This was difficult to reconcile with a mechanistic conception of causation, so he postulated a special form of natural causation, the "soul", that allows living things to be self-causing.
+He posited four types of causation: efficient, material, formal, and final.
+The concept of a soul allows animals to have final causations without an external guiding hand.